Leukonychia: Cause

 It is harmless and most commonly caused by minor injuries, such as nail biting, or may occur while the nail is growing.
 Some people suggest that it also may be caused by calcium deficiency, although this is not backed up by research.
 Leukonychia occurs most commonly in healthy individuals, and is unrelated to any known nutritional or physiological deficiency.
 When caused by injury the marks will disappear as the nail grows outwards.
 While there are various sources that link dietary needs or vitamin deficiency with recurrent leukonychia, this notion has been challenged by some medical researchers.
+It sometimes only occurs on certain fingers.

 Other possible reasons for this problem can be linked to: